chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     1. Word Variables (*α*, *β*, *γ*, etc. ): Lowercase Greek letters will represent variable words, i.e. indeterminate Words.
 Subscripts will occassionally be used to denote Word Variables, (*α*:sub:`1`, *α*:sub:`2`, ... ).

-The exceptions to this rule for Lowercase Greek letters are *ζ* which is reserved for Sentential Variables (see Section II.I for more information.), *σ* and *ε* which are reserved for the Delimiter and Empty Character (see Section I.I for more information), *δ* which is used for the Delimiter count function (see Section II.IV for more information), and *ω* which is reserved for the Palindromic Pivot (see Section III.II for more information).
+The exceptions to this rule for Lowercase Greek letters are *ζ* which is reserved for Sentential Variables (see Section II.I for more information.), *σ* and *ε* which are reserved for the Delimiter and Empty Character (see Section I.I for more information), and *ω* which is reserved for the Palindromic Pivot (see Section III.II for more information).

 The range of a Word Variable is understood to be the Language **L** from the Words are being drawn.